roompartyparent/devblog-3rd/src/pages/Fall and Halloween Treat Ideas/index.md

 ![trail mix Halloween](./halloweenHands.jpg)

 An idea I’ve used a couple of times is a **themed pudding cup**.
 That would be “Ghost in the graveyard” for Halloween and “Pumpkin Patch” or “Dirt and Worms” for either Fall or Halloween themes.
 The “dirt” is crumbled oreos, which you can purchase already crumbled in a box in your grocery store baking aisle.
 You don’t have to spend time crumbling them up at the party!
 Side note - I once saw a mom take a hammer to a package of oreos at a party.
 Yeah, it got the job done, but the pre crumbled ones still have my vote!
 This is another good option if you’re avoiding nuts.
 You can also avoid gluten by not sprinkling the oreo topping.
-Speaking of oreos...
-Those little fellas are delicious as well as versatile.
-Glutino is a brand to try for a gluten free option - they even have double stuffed!!
-You could do an oreo/trail mix bar where you have ingredients for a build your own spider or turkey treat.
-In my experience, kids have a lot of fun when they get a little hands on with their snack.
-As long as it doesn’t take too long - we’ve got to get to those games!

 ![pudding cups](./puddingGhostCups.jpg)